TonyPhipps/Games/Magic/cardconjurer.md

         - Click newly created "Nickname" tab
             - Change name as needed
 - Navigate to Frame
-	- Change middle dropdown to "Nicknames"
+	- Change dropdowns to Regular > Nicknames
 	- Find the appropriate frame color, then click "Add Frame to Card" button
 - Navigate to Text > Rules Text
 	- change any references to the card name if needed